MoonstarCoding/CS1XA3/README.md

 # COMP SCI 1XA3 - Mark Hutchison

 ## About Me
-I am primarily a Web Designer who has experience with designing in the following languages:
+I am primarily a Web Designer who has experience with developing in the following languages:

 * HTML
 * SCSS, CSS